Kendall Jenner Hosts Star-Studded Halloween Party -- See the Epic Pics

 Eilish's Wild West ensemble was one that really captured some attention.
 The 21-year-old songstress was all smiles as she rocked a redheaded cowboy look, complete with cowboy hat, blue-and-white gingham shirt, brown pants and a leather holster for her six-shooters.

 Patrick Schwarzenegger, meanwhile, rocked a full Elvis ensemble for his costume.
-The young actor was joined by girlfriend Abby Champion, who rocked a silvery prom queen and old-school Walkman headphones for a '90s Princess vibe.
+The young actor was joined by girlfriend Abby Champion, who rocked a silvery prom queen and old-school Walkman headphones for a Princess Diaries look.

 Kravitz and Tatum, meanwhile, went for a funny film parody couples' costume, with Kravitz rocking a white nightgown, close-cut 'do and a chef's knife for her Rosemary's Baby costume -- while Tatum wore a onesie and a bonnet, going as the film's titular baby.